-Public Speaking COM 115

-T• SWT COM1010
+Prerequisite(s): Meet placement guidelines

+F This course is approved by the Kansas Board of Regents for System Wide Transfer (SWT) among all Kansas public postsecondary institutions offering an equivalent course.
+Additional courses may also be eligible for transfer.
+Please visit the [institution name] Registrar to lea

-This course is an elementary course in the study and practice of the basic principles of speech and interpersonal communication with emphasis on critical thinking, the creative and intelligent selection of material, organization and oral presentation.
+COM 115 Public Speaking T► SWT COM1010 3 SCH This course is an elementary course in the study and practice of the basic principles of speech and interpersonal communication with emphasis on critical thinking, the creative and intelligent selection of material, organization and oral presentation.
+Prerequisite(s): No ne COM 116 Interpersonal Communications T► SWT COM1020 3 SCH Interpersonal Communications is a course that emphasis verbal and non-verbal communication between and among individuals and small groups.

-Interpersonal Communications COM 116

-T• SWT COM1020

-Interpersonal Communications is a course that emphasis verbal and non-verbal communication between and among individuals and small groups.
 Both personal and professional communication will be studied.

-F CRT 100 Principles of Information Assurance

-Principles of Information Assurance is designed to teach the principles and practices that all computer users need to keep themselves safe, both at work and at home.
+Prerequisite(s): Meet placement guidelines Ŧ CRT 100 Principles of Information Assuran 1 SCH • Principles of Information Assurance is designed to teach the principles and practices that all computer users need to keep themselves safe, both at work and at home.
 By presenting best practices along with a small amount of theory, students are taught both what to do and why to do it.
-Topics covered include how to secure both clean and corrupted systems, protecting your personal data, securing simple computer networks, and safe Internet

-IT Fundamentals F CRT 101

-The CompTIA IT Fundamentals course will equip the student with the knowledge and skills required to identify and explain the basics of computing, IT infrastructure, software development and database use.
+Topics covered include how to secure both clean and corrupted systems, protecting your personal data, securing simple computer networks, and safe Internet usage.
+Prerequisite(s): None Ŧ CRT 101 IT Fundamentals 3 SCH The CompTIA IT Fundamentals course will equip the student with the knowledge and skills required to identify and explain the basics of computing, IT infrastructure, software development and database use.
 In addition, candidates will demonstrate their knowledge to install software, establish basic network connectivity and identify/prevent basic security risks.
-Further, this course will assess the candidate's knowledge in the areas of troubleshooting theory and preventative maintenance of devices.
+Further, this course will assess the candidate's knowledge in the areas of